 This page has a sort of 3-D effect because the bows are not quite flat.
 Just a variety of scrap pieces of paper on this page.
 I wanted this page to represent the pile of presents I'd put under my tree this year.
 One of my best decisions was to wrap early and enjoy the sight of those wrapped presents.
 I'm glad I didn't deny myself the pleasure of seeing that pile of prettily wrapped gifts.

-My goal with this little book has been to commemorate our Christmas this year.
+My goal with this little book has been to chronicle our Christmas this year.
 I'd like to add a page that documents the movies we saw over the month and another one with a little pocket that I can add recipe cards for the cookies I made this year.

 I'd like to add a page that has our menu for Christmas day on it and notes about how the table was set.